EPCCed/20220421_GROMACS_introduction/_episodes/02-preparing-coordinate-file.md

 gmx pdb2gmx -f 5pep_protein.pdb
 ```

-You will be
-prompted to select the forcefield you would like to use.
+You will be prompted to select the forcefield you would like to use.
 GROMACS comes with
 a number of AMBER and GROMOS forcefields, as well as a CHARMM and an OPLS-AA
 option.
 You will also need to specify your water model (choices included are
 TIP models, and the SPC and SPC/E models).

+---
+**NOTE**

-Specifying the water model here
+We do not currently  have any waters in our system, however the water model
-results in ``pdb2gmx`` to write a complete topology and will ensure that all
-topology files are consistent if the system needs to be hydrated.
+is needed to ensure the topology is consistent when the system is solvated.

+---

 ```
 Command line: